Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

     - Switching the protocol fees on or off.
     - Collecting the accrued fees.

-2. **Option Writers:** The creators who give birth to options.
+2. **Option Writers:** The creators of new options.
 Their capabilities are:
     - Crafting new option types for valid ERC-20 asset pairs.
     - Writing new options and staking the required amount of the underlying asset.
     - Redeeming their Claim NFT after the option's expiration to retrieve their proportionate share of the underlying and exercise assets.